-ERIH WORK it OUT Song by Paul and Friends
+ERIH WORK it OUT Song 2019 by Paul & Friends

 3,000 young people, 32 industrial heritage sites, 10 European countries, 1 dance – that’s the success of WORK it OUT 2018.
 The continental dance performance clearly proved that industrial heritage is alive and belongs to all of us.
 Since it was great fun, it comes again next year - with new music and a new choreography!

 On 1 May 2019, "WORK it OUT" will enter the second round.
 At 3 p.m. visitors of different age will perform the “Work-it-Out” dance.
 They wear coloured workers´ caps (provided by ERIH) and dance together.
 All spectators are invited to dance the easy-to-learn choreography and join.

 Everybody who likes to move can join.
 If you already cooperate with schools, dance classes, sports clubs etc. in your area that is ideal.
 You can also invite other groups like staff, friends, and relatives to join.
 Alternatively you can offer rehearsals on the 1st of May, ideally 1 or 2 hours before the performance starts and offer training seasons with a dance trainer.
 It does not have to be perfect, it should be fun!

 Photos and videos of the dance performance will be posted on social media, the performances will e shared and published immediately.
 The result will be a creative and unique performance of our common European Industrial Heritage.
 The more ERIH sites join, the bigger the public awareness, the media coverage and the overall success will be for all participants and for the industrial heritage.